rajp152k/rajp152k.github.io/content/post/nootropics-init.md

 ## The Story so Far ...

-I've quit caffeine multiple times in the past 5 years only to hop back on when life gets a little to demanding.
+I've quit caffeine multiple times in the past 5 years only to hop back on when life gets a little too demanding.
 This time, I've been off caffeine for around a month and am used to the new stable non-jittery days.